 Why go?
-This is not a collection of painted walls torn from streets and buildings, rather a space where more than 20 artists have come to create original pieces directly on the exterior of Nau Bostik.
-In addition to featuring works by renowned muralists (Sixe Paredes, Sheone, Sebastien Waknine, BToy, Fasim, Manu Manu, Sam3, and more), Bostik Murals offer their walls to students and artists from other disciplines who want to try their hand at murals.
+This is not a collection of painted walls torn from streets and buildings, rather a space where more than 20 artists have come to splash original pieces directly on the exterior of Nau Bostik.
+In addition to works by renowned muralists (Sixe Paredes, Sheone, Sebastien Waknine, BToy, Fasim, Manu Manu, Sam3, and more), Bostik Murals offer their walls to students and artists from other disciplines who want to try their hand at murals.

-Don’t miss: Be sure to check the website before you go: graffiti art is ephemeral even here, and if you don’t want to miss seeing a piece you’ve heard great things about, the website will let you know if it’s still there or not.
+Don’t miss: Be sure to check the website before you go: graffiti art is ephemeral even here, and if you don’t want to miss a piece you’ve heard great things about, the website will let you know if it’s still there or not.

 More great things to do across the globe